parumu/restaurant/README.md

 - Getting all items is O(n) since it scans and gets values in hash table

 #### Unresolved issues
-1. `RefCell` is used in multi threaded context.
+1. `RefCell` is used in multi threaded context and the lock is done at `TableOrders` level for all operations because of that.
    - Each `Item` object needs to be owned by `BinaryHeap` and `HashMap` in `TableOrders`.
      A wrapper type that does reference counting GC is needed.
    - Since `TableOrders` is used by `OrderMgr` and `OrderMgr` runs on multiple threads,